isotopp/isotopp.github.io/content/posts/2020-09-26-my-private-data-warehouse.md

 ...
 ```

-Now it is time to clean up the data.
-For this we create a target table, and add a primary key to it.
+Next, it’s time to clean the data.
+We create a target table and add a primary key.

 ```sql
 -- prepare conversion stage